goripcity/IceServer/README.md

 Now, the server is done, and I can use protocol and logic to deal something complex.

-But in general， servers can't work by their own, they must use something like memcache or database to finish their work.So let's continue
+But in general, servers can't work by their own, they must use something like memcache or database to finish their work.
+So let's continue.

     from datetime import datetime
     from server import *